llvm/llvm-project/clang/docs/UsersManual.rst

 The logging is automatically excluded during a normal build of the program, hence it does not impact performance during a normal execution.

+It is advised to use such fine tuning only in a program's cold regions.
+The weak symbols can introduce extra control flow (the ``if`` checks), while the macros (hence declarations they guard in ``profile/instr_prof_interface.h``) can change the control flow of the functions that use them between profile generation and profile use (which can lead to discarded counters in such functions).
+Using these APIs in the program's cold regions introduces less overhead and leads to more optimized code.

 Disabling Instrumentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^